foodZipper

 Breakfast ideas — always include protein + complex carb + healthy fat

-Eggs + spinach + mushrooms — B2 and magnesium to support MAO-A cleanup
+Eggs + boiled-and-drained spinach (or kale) + mushrooms — B2 and magnesium to support MAO-A cleanup

 Grass-fed beef + sweet potato + kale — clean protein for slow acetylators, no processed meat